ryanspletzer/ryanspletzer.github.io/_posts/2023-12-01-the-power-of-the-code-name.md

 Whether for your your team, or for your product or service, a designated code name provides maximum flexibility in the face of what is an ever-present constant in our lives: change.

-Based on my experience, there are a couple things I can assure you that will change in your tenure at a company:
+Based on my experience, there are a few things I can assure you that will change in your tenure at a company:

 - Your team name will change.
 - Your department name will change.